Monday, 25 December 2023

 This position shifting for me, and for the cat accordingly, went on every hour or so throughout the night.
 (Apparently, we toss and turn 40–50 times a night in our sleep.)

 After David and Jane got back, they reported that there was an improvement in Jiāng: he was not as clinging as before when they got back from their previous holiday.
 My back, however, had not improved in spite of those heat pads.
-Maybe because it had to carry the weight of a long lean cat perched on top, not daring to move for fear of disrupting his slumber...
+Maybe because it had to carry the weight of a long lean cat perched on top, with me not daring to move for fear of disrupting his slumber...

 What is short-term physical pain in exchange for an eternal and irreplaceable smile-triggering and heart-warming memory, huh?